Proteusiq/bg/README.md

 Lazy Data Scientist
 > send heavy jobs to the background

 Waiting for a Jupyter Lab cell to finish computing is ...!
-Let just send the task to the background.
+Let's just send the task to the background.

 # Disclaimer
 Everything you see was done in 3 hour.
 Quality is not the case.
 The idea behind is.